jcarlosroldan/oink/documentation.md

 ## Routing

-The way oink.php does routing is not very conventional.
-Instead of using some kind of route table, it uses the function names defined in the endpoints file.
-This means that the function `post_list` will be called when the request is made to `/api/post/list`.
+The way oink.php does routing is a bit unconventional.
+Instead of using some of route table, it maps it from the function names defined in the endpoints file.
+It works as follows:

-Specifically, the way the request URI path is transformed into an endpoint is as follows:

-1. The base path is removed from the start of the URI.
+1. First, the path is obtained by taking the pathname (everything in the URL after the first / and before ? or #).
-2. The remaining path is trimmed to remove slashes from the start and end.
+2. The remaining path is trimmed to remove slashes from both ends.
-3. The remaining path is transformed into a function name by replacing slashes with underscores.
+3. Then, it is transformed into a function name by replacing slashes with underscores.
 4. If the function contains a dot after the last underscore (as in `thumbnails_4.png`), the part before the last underscore is considered the endpoint name (`thumbnails`), and the part after the last underscore is considered the filename (`4.png`).
 This is useful for serving files.

 This is a simple and effective way to define the endpoints, but it has some limitations:

-* You can't have two endpoints with the same name but different methods.
-It can be easily solved by using endpoints like `/post/list`, `/post/create`, `/post/delete`, etc.
 * You can't have a dynamic endpoint, like `/post/{id}`.
 Instead, you can use a query or POST parameter, like `/post?id=4`.
 * You can't have a dynamic filename, like `/thumbnail/4`.
 Instead, you can use an extension filename, like `/thumbnail/4.png`.
 * Requesting `/post/list` and `/post_list` will call the same function, but it's advised to use the former for consistency.
-* All methods defined in the endpoints file will be exposed, except for those imported from other files or those starting with an underscore.
+* All methods defined in the endpoints file will be exposed, except for those starting with an underscore or imported from other files.
+* You can't spread endpoints across multiple files.

 ## Parameters

 Parameters are pieces of data that come from the user.
 It can be a query parameter from a GET URL, a form data from a POST request, a JSON object, a cookie, or even a header.
 The `serve` method will read these parameters and merge them into a single array, all lowercased.
-In case of collision, the first from this list will have more priority: json, post, get, files, cookies, headers.
+In case of collision, the priority will be as follows (rightmost will prevail): json, post, get, files, cookies, headers.
 GET parameters are disabled by default, but they can be enabled by passing `allow_get: true` to `serve`.

-Besides these parameters, the `serve` method will also add the following parameters:
+Besides these parameters, the `serve` method will also add the following ones:

 * `ip`: The IP address of the user.
 * `method`: The request method.